StackVista/stackstate-docs/setup/agent/openshift.md

 The kubernetes_state check is responsible for gathering metrics from kube-state-metrics and sending them to StackState.
 It is configured on the StackState Cluster Agent and runs in the StackState Agent pod that is on the same node as the kube-state-metrics pod.

 In a default deployment, the pod running the StackState Cluster Agent and every deployed StackState Agent need to be able to run the check.
-In a large Kubernetes cluster, this can consume a lot of memory as every pod must be configured with sufficient CPU and memory requests and limits.
+In a large OpenShift cluster, this can consume a lot of memory as every pod must be configured with sufficient CPU and memory requests and limits.
 Since only one of those Agent pods will actually run the check, a lot of CPU and memory resources will be allocated, but will not be used.

 To remedy that situation, the kubernetes_state check can be configured to run as a cluster check.
 The YAML segment below shows how to do that in the `values.yaml` file used to deploy the `cluster-agent` chart: